HIGHLIGHTS-China unveils details of national security law for Hong Kong

-The law defines four crimes: separatist activity, state subversion, terrorist activity and collusion with foreign forces.
+Hong Kong authorities threw a security blanket across the city early on Wednesday, the 23rd anniversary of the former British colony’s handover to Chinese rule, only hours after Beijing imposed the new national security laws on the city.

-Beijing said the legislation was necessary after sometimes violent anti-government and anti-Beijing protests rocked the city since June last year, plunging it into its biggest crisis in decades.
-Protesters are angry at what they see as Beijing’s tightening squeeze on Hong Kong’s affairs.
+Some two dozen Western countries, including Britain and the United States, have urged China to reconsider the security laws, saying Beijing must preserve the right to assembly and free speech in the Asian financial hub.

-China denies interfering and accuses Britain and the United States of fomenting the unrest.
+China says the laws targeted at a few “troublemakers’ and accuses Britain and the United States of interfering in internal matters and fomenting unrest in Hong Kong.

-Following are details of the law, which took effect at 1500 GMT.
+Following are details of the laws, which took effect at 1500 GMT.

 * Crimes of secession, subversion, terrorism and collusion with foreign forces punishable by up to life in prison.